Shopify/vault-plugin-secrets-ejson/README.md

 ## Summary

-A standalone backend plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
+A secret plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin provides the ability to submit [EJSON](https://github.com/Shopify/ejson) to Vault wherein it will be decrypted and stored.

 ## Usage